Skip to main content

 It is important to develop documents that are not overloaded with information and provide a generous amount of 'white space' to give the audience room to interpret the content.
 It is better to split content across multiple pages rather than create a layout that is tight and visually overwhelming.

-Using heading styles to organize content.
+Always use heading styles to organize content.
 Users relying on screen readers depend on properly placed headings to navigate the content.
 By using headings in the correct order(<h1>, <h2>, <h3>…), the content will be easy to follow for screen reader users.

 Layout Tips